gdbecker/WebDevelopmentProjects/UdemyWebDevBootcamp/29_APIProject/README.md

 ### [Demo: Weather API Project](https://weatherapiproject.gdbecker.repl.co/)

+Enter a city and receive back the current weather in degrees and general description.
+Uses the OpenWeatherAPI.

 !["HomePage"](./HomePage.png)

 !["WeatherPage"](./WeatherPage.png)

-Enter a city and receive back the current weather in degrees and general description.
-Uses the OpenWeatherAPI.

-### Project Overview
+### Project Assignment

 In this project, students are expected to build a website using the Express/Node.js platform, with the Axios HTTP client, that integrates a chosen public API from the given list: Public API Lists.
 The website should interact with the chosen API, retrieve data, and present it in a user-friendly manner.